How Asian wildlife replaced European animals 34 million years ago

 During the Eocene, artiodactyls constituted one of the most diverse groups of endemic mammals in Western Europe.
 The tropical and favorable conditions of this period allowed them to develop a variety of ecological adaptations (arboreal behavior, occasional bipedalism, amphibious behavior, and insectivory).
 Toward the end of the Eocene, the group’s diversity even peaked at levels equivalent to those found on the African plains today.

-Future studies that examine and compile fossil records of other mammal groups—such as rodents, carnivores, and perissodactyls (which today include horses, rhinoceroses, and tapirs)—will undoubtedly enhance our understanding of the major European faunal turnover that occurred 34 million years ago.
+Future studies that examine and compile fossil records of other mammalian groups—such as rodents, carnivores, and perissodactyls (which today include horses, rhinoceroses, and tapirs)—will undoubtedly enhance our understanding of the major European faunal turnover that occurred 34 million years ago.

 The DEADENDER project is supported by the French National Research Agency (ANR), which funds project-based research in France.
 Its mission is to support and promote the development of basic and applied research across all disciplines, and to strengthen the dialogue between science and society.
 For more information, visit theANR website.